 Seen as the spiritual home of the American automobile industry, most residents of Detroit own cars.
-Given the considerable size of Detroit and the fact that the city's public transport isn't quite as extensive as other major cities in the US, newcomers will do well to invest in their own set of wheels, particularly as it allows them to explore a bit further afield.
+Given the considerable size of the metro and the fact that public transport isn't quite as extensive as in other major cities in the US, newcomers will do well to invest in their own set of wheels, particularly as it allows them to explore a bit further afield.

 Public transport in Detroit

-Public transport in Detroit isn’t all that comprehensive, especially compared to other US cities such as New York or Boston.
-Most residents use cars, buses and taxis to get around, and new arrivals should plan to either purchase or hire a vehicle when settling down in Detroit.
+Public transport here isn’t all that comprehensive, especially compared to other US cities such as New York or Boston.
+Most residents use cars, buses and taxis to get around, and new arrivals should consider purchasing or hiring a vehicle when settling down in Detroit.

-When travelling around the central business district of Detroit it might be a good idea to make use of the Detroit People Mover, an elevated rail system covering 13 stations.
+When travelling around the central business district it might be a good idea to make use of the Detroit People Mover, an elevated rail system covering 13 stations.

-A tram called the QLine traverses from both downtown and uptown Detroit.
+A tram called the QLine traverses both downtown and uptown Detroit.

-There are bus services that connect the suburbs and city, with Greyhound, Megabus and SMART all operating in Detroit.
+There are bus services that connect the suburbs and city, with Greyhound, Megabus and SMART all operating throughout the city.

 Taxis in Detroit

-Taxis can be hailed off the street, found at taxi ranks or booked in advance in Detroit.
-They're a good way to get around in a pinch, but as a daily means of commuting can become expensive pretty quickly.
+Taxis can be hailed off the street, found at taxi ranks or booked in advance.
+They're a good way to get around in a pinch, but as a daily means of commuting they can become expensive pretty quickly.
 Ride-hailing services such as Uber, Zipcar and Lyft also operate in the city.